McDonald's Women's NSW Premier Cricket

 Legends of the game like Christina Matthews, Belinda Clark, Lisa Keightley, Lisa Sthalekar, Alex Blackwell and Rene Farrell as well as current players Ellyse Perry, Ashleigh Gardner, Alyssa Healy and Phoebe Litchfield have all spent regular time in the NSW Women's Premier Cricket competition.

-St George-Sutherland Women's Cricket Club are the current women's McDonald's NSW Premier Cricket first grade champions.
+Gordon Women's Cricket Club are the current women's McDonald's NSW Premier Cricket first grade champions.

 Women's First Grade Player of the Year